-From China to Colombia, and steps carved by ancient civilisations to rickety stairs on the sides of mountains, these are the world's longest and scariest steps.
+From China to Colombia, steps carved by ancient civilizations to rickety stairs on the sides of mountains, these are the world's longest and scariest stairways.
 These are only be attempted by those with a head for heights and legs that like to suffer.

 Location: Yosemite, USA

-Steps: Unknown number but the steps are 120m in height
+Steps: Unknown number but the steps are 400 feet in height

 Great Wall of China